Whether chickens can eat roses and whether they will are two different questions.

 So body growth and egg-laying slow down or stop and the immune system becomes much less effective(2).
 Studies also show that the amount of blood cholesterol a chicken produces in cold conditions rises(e.g. 2, 5).

 "The findings of the current study revealed that oxidative stress in broilers induced by cold weather conditions can be reduced by the use of rosehip in broiler rations".

 But the studies also showed the amount of rosehips added to the feed is critical.

 The studies showed clearly that chickens who did best were fed either ten or twenty grammes of rosehip per kilo of feed (a maximum of about half an ounce to each 35 oz of feed).

-Chickens fed more than twenty grammes actually decreased their body weight - and chickens need to keep body weight in winter to combat all the stressors of cold weather.
+Chickens fed more than twenty grammes actually decreased their body weight.
+And chickens need to keep their body weight in winter to combat all the stressors of cold weather.

 So keep your rose hip levels in the low to medium range.

 Traditionally, rose hips should be harvested after the first frost of autumn (fall) when the rose has had time to add some sugar to the hips.
 Before that they can taste bitter.

 The frost will make them bright red, softer than before and with a sweeter flavour.